gauthamkolluru/gauthamsk.me/content/Literature/It-s-time-to-watch-Zindagi-Na-Milegi-Dobara-Dobara.md

 There are times when I felt like I'm exhausted, tired, vexed up, lost amidst this daily routines ending up feeling low.
 There are moments when I didn't even want to have a glance at what I love the most.
 There were times when I just felt low, as if I'm drowned to the abyss of an ocean and not even sure of the reason.

-I just try to think less at such times and watch ZNMD or Peaceful Warrior (shall talk about this at a later time).
-Especially, the poems penned by Javed Akhtar, so deep, thought provoking and soothing and my favourite one being:
+I just try to think less at such times and watch ZNMD.
+I watch it again and again to have a couple of laughs, to feel nostasgic of some moments, to cherish some memories and to be inspired by the writings of [Javed Akhtar](https://en.wikipedia.org/wiki/Javed_Akhtar) sahb.
+For they sound so soulful, meaningful, soothing and inspiring.
+Though all poems sound and feel great, this one poem has hit the chords hard.

 <center>
 <i>